eimfach/frozen-core/README.md

     //only functions allowed (other types are ommited)
-    // 'shares' the state object scope by obtaining a immutable copy (the snapshot) (lexical this refers to that snapshot) /* Every method here only can access that copy but no other method within the object except the inherited base api methods (extend, bubble) */ }
+    // 'shares' the state object scope by obtaining a immutable copy (the snapshot) (lexical this refers to that snapshot) /* Every method here only can access that copy but no other method within the object except the inherited public api methods (extend, bubble) */ }
 })
 // the properties of the resulting object are always immutable, not configurable